mohmaz1972-creator/Robot-VR-control/README.md

    3. Hold the Grip Button on the Right Controller to initialize real-time robot arm teleoperation.

 ⚠️ Safety Protocols & LimitsDisplacement Thresholds:
-   The Unity scripts enforce a mandatory 0.005f (5mm) minimum translation delta to prevent noise jitter from triggering micro-oscillations in the robot's actuators.
+   The Unity scripts enforce a mandatory 0.005f (5mm) minimum translation de QQlta to prevent noise jitter from triggering micro-oscillations in the robot's actuators.
    Network Rate Limiting: Data is throttled to send every 100ms ($10\text{ Hz}$).
 Forcing a higher frequency without proper hardware buffers may cause connection overhead or robot safety locks.